truelockmc/PC-Optimus/README.md

 - Updated imports in `PCOptimus.py` and `setup.bat`.
 - Removed unnecessary imports: [1.0 Release](https://github.com/truelockmc/PC-Optimus/releases/tag/1.0)

+### 1.1
+-Fixxed Error that if you have much bloatware installed you wont be able to click on Uninstall selected: [1.1 Release](https://github.com/truelockmc/PC-Optimus/releases/tag/1.1)

 ## Contributing

 Feel free to contribute to the project by submitting issues or pull requests.
 For more details, refer to the [contributing guidelines](CONTRIBUTING.md).